sharanpreet-singh/Portfolio-Projects/README.md

 - Tools/ Languages Used: R Programming (R-Studio)
 - Abstract: The dataset was split for model testing, focusing on unseen data.
 Initially, all regression variables pointed to 'Tourism Expenditure' as highly significant, explaining 98.77% variance and meeting assumptions.
 Refinement via Backward Elimination sustained significance in variables, but Model 3 with only 'Tourism Expenditure' showed less overfitting yet failed linearity and variance assumptions.
 Model comparison favored Model 2, displaying better adaptability to new data with a lower PRESS statistic, leading to its deployment after thorough evaluation.

+### Project 6:
+- **Description**: COVID-19 Database Design, ER Modelling and Working via SQL Queries
+- Tools/ Languages Used: SQLite and LucidChart
+- Abstract: The goal was to use a live COVID-19 dataset (Owid, Github) to implement a Database based on ER Modelling that would be able to fetch details of COVID-19 vaccinations in various countries by the use of SQL queries.

 ## Technologies Used 💻🧑‍💻
 - Programming Languages: R, Python and  SQL
-- Working Environments: R-Studio, Jupyter Notebooks, and PostgreSQL
+- Working Environments: R-Studio, Jupyter Notebooks, and SQLite
 - Tools or Libraries: Numpy, Pandas, NLP, matplotlib, and Scikit
 - Visualisation Tools: Tableau, Excel, and GGPlot2